rituvesh/course-java-x/README.md

 ## Setup

+### Install Recent Java

+First, download and install [JDK 9](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html).
+Later versions will also work, but for the sake of simplicity, this course only talks about Java 9.

+### Build And Run From Your IDE

+This is a Maven project, so importing it in your IDE should be straightforward.
+You can then build and run individual classes.

+#### To Build And Run From Command Line

+Alternatively, you can use command line scripts.
-The scripts are written for Linux but should look similar on other operating systems.
+They are written for Linux but should look similar on other operating systems.
-To make sure, they execute the binaries from the correct Java version, take a look at `executables.sh` and set the correct paths.
+To make sure they execute the binaries from the correct Java version, take a look at `executables.sh` and set the correct paths.

+To compile most classes, run `compile.sh`.
+(This does not include the more involved JVM features, which have separate scripts - see below.)
+To run a single class, call `run.sh` with its name.
+If you want to compile and run a single class, `compile-run.sh` shortcuts the two scripts.

 ## Language Changes